 If you’ve never used social media before, or you’ve only dipped your toe in the water, you may or may not know what hashtags are or how they work.

-If you’ve gone on social media at all, you’ve probably seen something like this: #firstworldproblems.
+If you’ve gone on social media at all, you’ve probably seen something like this: #bloggingtips.
 But why the pound sign?
 Why string all the words together into one?

 In this case, the pound sign and the words following it are referred to as a hashtag.
-It started on Twitter as a way for people to categorize their tweets, but it has made its way into all aspects of society, include spoken conversation.
-If you ever hear someone say, “Hashtag first world problems,” that’s what they’re talking about.
-They’re essentially categorizing the spoken conversation they’re having, usually in a way that’s funny and/or sarcastic.
+It started on Twitter as a way for people to categorize their tweets, but it has made its way onto all the social media platforms.

 What Does This Mean For Your Business?

 Everything.
-Social media is a powerful way to market yourself and your business and proper use of hashtags can make it exponentially more powerful.
+Social media is a powerful way to interact with your customers and get in front of potential customers – and proper use of hashtags can make it exponentially more powerful.
 Since I’ve started really thinking about the hashtags I want to include in my posts (and actually made a point to include them) my following has increased by 30%.
 What’s better is they’re all relevant accounts that I want to reach.
-Just by including #contentmarketing or #marketing or #blogging in each of my social media posts, everyone who is on social media searching for those terms can find and see my post.
+Just by including #contentmarketing or #marketing or #blogging in each of my social media posts, everyone who is on social media searching for those terms can find and see my posts.
 That boosts, not only the visibility of my social media profile, but my website and my brand.